Lighting & UVB

 - T. scincoides — 105-115°F (40-46°C)

-Use a high-wattage halogen bulb inside of a dome heat lamp with a ceramic socket to safely achieve the right basking temperatures and thermal gradient.
+Use a cluster of at least two high-wattage halogen flood bulbs inside of a dome heat lamp with a ceramic socket to safely achieve the right basking temperatures and thermal gradient.
 You can find the bulbs you need at the hardware store or pet store, but be sure to get halogen flood bulbs rather than rounded house bulbs.
 Halogen bulbs tend to last longer and burn hotter, so although they’re more expensive, they’re a better investment.

 For an average 48″ x 24″ x 24″ enclosure, 100-150w should achieve the temperatures you need.
-Personally I’ve had good experiences with the Philips PAR38 90w Halogen Flood Heat Bulb.
+Personally I’ve had good experiences with the Philips PAR38 90w Halogen Flood Heat Bulb, but the Arcadia Halogen Heat Lamp.
 If you find that gets a bit too hot, use a plug-in lamp dimmer to dial down the heat.

 - Pro tip: If you still have trouble achieving the right surface temperature, try raising the basking area closer to the heat bulb or switching to a 90w halogen floodlight from your local home improvement store.